Preetikpatil/CodeHaven/README.md

 4. Content Formatting macros for Confluence
 5. Reporting for confluence - used for reporting
 6. Zephyr scale reporting for confluence - need to do more
+1. Baselines for Confluences
+2. Comala document management
+3. Scroll PDF EXporter
+4. Content Formatting macros for Confluence
+5. Reporting for confluence - used for reporting
+6. Zephyr scale reporting for confluence - need to do more